cstriecks/cstriecks.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a senior scientist specialising in the design and analysis of <b>secure communication systems</b>, with a focus on cryptographic protocols and primitives -- particularly key exchange, encryption, data access control, and authentication.
-My most recent work is on advancing <b>quantum-safe hybrid cryptography</b> to achieve long-term security for next-generation communication infrastructures.
+My most recent work centers around advancing <b>quantum-safe hybrid cryptography</b> to achieve long-term security for next-generation communication infrastructures.

 Moreover, I actively contribute to <b>standardisation efforts</b> at ETSI and CEN/CENELEC -- including my current involvement in <a href="https://portal.etsi.org/xtfs/#/xTF/684" target="_blank" rel="noopener">ETSI STF 684</a> (standardising quantum-safe hybrid authenticated key exchange) and my past role in <a href="https://portal.etsi.org/STF/STFs/STFHomePages/STF529" target="_blank" rel="noopener">ETSI STF 529</a> (standardising attribute-based cryptography).